The Section Car Page

 After an invite to board, I rode for about 2km into Cummins, and was thus bitten by the Fairmont Bug.
 This car now resides in my shed!

 A few months after my encounter, I managed to wangle a section car from the Railways in Port Lincoln, which turned out to be a Fairmont ST2-Z42 H series car, fleet no F175.
-It was joined a few months later by another small Fairmont, M21.Thanks to a considerate District Engineer!
+It was joined a few months later by another small Fairmont, M21,one of three M19Z42s imported from the US for the SAR.Thanks to a considerate District Engineer!

 Since then I have had a passionate interest in the hobby.
-I have been involved with all the preservation groups that have specialised solely in section cars in Australia (not those who are preserving a railway, and running cars for the public) - founding two of them, including the largest, ASSCO.
+I have been involved with all the preservation groups that have specialised solely in section cars in Australia (not those who are preserving a railway, and running cars for the public) - founding three of them, including the Australian Society of Section Car Operators, Inc. Some info on their earlier runs is available off links on My Runs Page.
+Its hard to believe that it is over 22 years since ASSCO was established.
+2022 is the twenty firstyear they have been accredited and operational!

-I was invited to attend the Motorcar Operators West, Inc. Pacific North West Tour in June of 2003, as a guest of John Black and Jeanne Kleyn.
+In June of 2003, I was invited to attend the Motorcar Operators West, Inc. Pacific North West Tour, as a guest of John Black and Jeanne Kleyn.
 This was my second trip to the States.
 I stayed with "SPEEDER" editor and long time pen-friend Jeffrey Dobek in frozen Iowa in 1993 (and got a ride on the Keokuk Junction Railway).The chance to be a part of the Pacific North West Tour has been a highlight of my involvement with the hobby.
-My third trip overseas, during 2006, took in the White Pass and Yukon Route, in Alaska.
-By far the most amazing run I have done.
+My third trip overseas, during 2006, took in the White Pass and Yukon Route, in Alaska as a guest of John and MOW.
+By far the most amazing run I have done (and the slowest I have been at uploading a run subsite).

-2006 marked the Twentieth Anniversary of my first "big trip" on a speeder, the Quad to Quorn.
-I finally developed a subsite late in 2007.
+2016 marked the Thirtieth Anniversary of my first "big trip" on a speeder, the Quad to Quorn.
+Sadly, the remaining section of the Quorn line was removed late in 2008.

 I have had a lot of fun working with the hobby and its supporting industry, and the many bright and capable people who make running section cars a great past-time, and Australia, a great place to live.
-My professional involvement in the railway industry currently limits opportunities to run my cars.
-I keep an ear to the ground, and enjoy hearing from people who have now found how much fun the hobby is.
+The hobby has given me many wonderful freindships, across Australia and the World.
+I enjoy hearing from people who have now found how much fun the hobby is.

 And because I am open minded - I have been adding road-rail and MIC technologies to the page.
 I hope that this site, and its links, gives you further inspiration as to the fun of the activity.